Easy Steps To Grow Dill In Containers

 - The seed heads and huge blossoms of bouquet dill.
 Fantastic for pickling.

-- Dukat dill has larger seed heads and a darker green color. fantastic for pickling
+- Dukat dill has larger seed heads and a darker green colour.
+Fantastic for pickling

 - Fernleaf dill has a slow bolting rate and is suitable for container and indoor cultivation.